MFDESTINO/TF2alertbot/README.md

 # TF2panelbot
 a bot that lights up 3 random panels from Meet the Spy
+original idea by Douglas Joseph

 ## TODO
 - ~turn the all the panels from `src/base.png` image off (image editing)~
 - ~make all individual panels and put them in `src/panels` (image editing)~ special thanks to Sion Worley for rendering the panels in SFM, saved a ton of work
-- implement a mechanism to never repeat output images (maybe create a pool of valid available sequences) ***in progress***
+- ~implement a mechanism to never repeat output images (maybe create a pool of valid available sequences)~
-- publish the bot
+- publish the bot ***in progress***

 ## Dependencies:
 - Python >=3.8